maarten-pennings/SevenSegment-over-Serial/electronics/readme.md

 ## PCB production

-I used [EasyEda](https://easyeda.com) to design a PCB.
+I used [EasyEDA](https://easyeda.com) to design a PCB.
 First step was to make [schematics](Schematic_SSoS.pdf).

 I intend to use SSoS for LEGO Mindstorms.
-The output voltage is a bit low, so I decided to reserve room for a [boost converter](https://www.aliexpress.com/item/32762622485.html):
+The output voltage is a bit low, so I decided to reserve room for a [boost converter](https://www.aliexpress.com/item/32762622485.html).
+In either case the host connects to J1.
  - Host has regulated power in the range of 3-6V: connect Vreg/GND/SER of J1.
  - Otherwise mount buck or boost regulator on J2 and connect Vunr/GND/SER of J1

-Next comes layout.
+Next comes layout in [EasyEDA](https://easyeda.com).
+I wanted a small board, so used SMDs for the resistors, and populated the board on both sides.
+Note that soldering will be a bit tricky: the Nano and seven-segment hold each other in a "brace".
+Here the renders of the top and bottom of the PCB.

 ![PCB rendered top](SSoS-top.png)